decent-chat/spec/doc.md

 The actual priority of permission objects is determined according to the roles applied to the user and channel-specific permissions (which are dependent on the roles), and the order is determined as follows:

-* Channel-specific permissions for the `_owner` role, if the user has this role (Most priority.)
-* Server-wide permissions for the `_owner` role, if the user has this role
 * Channel-specific permissions for roles of the user
 * Channel-specific permissions for the `_user` role, if the user is a logged-in member of the server, or the `_guest` role, if the user is not logged in
 * Channel-specific permissions for the `_everyone` role